FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 Before you start:

-- Read the full Terms & Conditions (not just FAQ)
+- Read the full Terms & Conditions (not just the FAQ)

 - Choose Standard vs Swing based on your style